mehulagg/gitlab/doc/subscriptions/self_managed/index.md

 If Cloud Licensing is not working as expected, verify that:

-- `customers.gitlab.com` address resolves and is accessible from your Gitlab instance
+- `customers.gitlab.com` address resolves and is accessible from your GitLab instance
 - `104.46.106.135` port 443 is not blocked by your firewall or network restrictions